harvester/harvester/enhancements/20230830-managed-dhcp.md

 #### Kubernetes Guest Clusters (Rancher Integration)

 Creating a Kubernetes guest cluster from Rancher using the Harvester node driver has a premise that the VMs consisting of the cluster should have network connectivity without human intervention.
 That is to say, those VMs need to be configured with valid IP addresses and other network configurations like the default gateway, DNS server, NTP server, etc. Usually, people set up an external DHCP server to provide network information to the VMs.
-This requires skilled users who are familiar with how to install and configure a DHCP server correctly, needless to say, a good understanding of the network configuration of their premises (how servers and switches are connected, what VLANs are provisioned for the Harvester nodes, etc.)
+This requires skilled users who are familiar with how to install and configure a DHCP server correctly; needless to say, a good understanding of the network configuration of their premises (how servers and switches are connected, what VLANs are provisioned for the Harvester nodes, etc.) is required.

-The managed DHCP feature incorporates DHCP servers into the Harvester cluster and provides a consistent interface (Kubernetes APIs) for users to operate on the desired configuration for target VMs.
+The Managed DHCP feature incorporates DHCP servers into the Harvester cluster and provides a consistent interface (Kubernetes APIs) for users to operate on the desired configuration for target VMs.
 With that, users can achieve the same on the Harvester dashboard or `kubectl` without the hassle of setting up external DHCP servers.

 #### Private VM Networks

 Creating fully isolated networks is feasible in the current Harvester implementation (though it requires at least one physical uplink, which is never used in this case.)
 However, VMs running on these isolated networks are hard to automate as there's no easy way to assign IP addresses to them.
 An external DHCP server is not an option in this situation, as VMs are not supposed to reach the server outside the isolated network.
 On the other hand, running a DHCP server in a Pod or VM attached to the network in the cluster also requires human intervention to a certain degree.

-The managed DHCP feature incorporates DHCP servers into the Harvester cluster, which means the isolation characteristic imposes no such restriction.
+The Managed DHCP feature incorporates DHCP servers into the Harvester cluster, which means the isolation characteristic imposes no such restriction.
 The managed DHCP server is in the same L2 network as VMs.
 And the server is fully configurable in terms of standard DHCP configurations via the Harvester dashboard or with `kubectl`.

 ### User Experience In Detail

 Besides the **Auto (DHCP)** and **Manual** modes in the **Route** tab, users will have a new mode, **Managed DHCP**, to configure the desired managed DHCP service regarding the subnet information, gateway, and available IP ranges associated with the VM network being created.
 There will be no IP addresses being allocated/issued at the time users create the VM network.
 It's until the actual VMs associated with the VM network are made.
 During the VM creation, the IP addresses will be picked from the available IP ranges and allocated for that specific VM's network interface as a static DHCP lease for the managed DHCP server in that VM network.
 This ensures no surprises will happen to other machines on the same VM network, e.g., devices on the same VLAN network but outside of the Harvester premise got an unexpected IP address from our managed DHCP service.

 For users directly operate with the Kubernetes APIs using command line tools like `kubectl`, creating IPPool objects has the same effect as creating VM networks with **Managed DHCP** tab selected and configured.
 To allocate IP addresses for the VM's network interfaces, a corresponding VirtualMachineNetworkConfig object has to be created, filled with the network interface's MAC address and the associated network name (the name of the NetworkAttachmentDefinition,) plus the desired IP address (non-required.)
 Behind the scene, the controller continuously reconciles the IPPool and VirtualMachineNetworkConfig objects.
-When it sees an IPPool object, it spins up a DHCP server with the specified configuration and maintains it until the object is removed.
+When the controller sees an IPPool object, it spins up a DHCP server with the specified configuration and maintains the server until the object is removed.
 When it sees a VirtualMachineNetworkConfig object, it tries to allocate IP addresses from the target IPPool object.

+There are mainly two modes when it comes to IP allocation:

+- Dynamic allocation: Asking the controller to randomly allocate an IP address for the MAC address
+- Static allocation: Asking the controller to allocate the **desired** IP address for the MAC address.
+This is accomplished by providing an IP address in the `.spec.networkConfigs[*].ipAddress` field of the VirtualMachineNetworkConfig object.

 Removing the VM will cause the associated VirtualMachineNetworkConfig object to be purged.
 Users can remove it directly without removing the VM.
-The static DHCP lease for the VM's network interfaces is removed.
+The static DHCP lease for the VM's network interfaces is then removed.
 After the lease time, the VM loses the IP address.
 The same logic applies to the IPPool objects: removing the VM network (NetworkAttachmentDefinition) will cause the associated IPPool object to be purged.
 (Note: The IPPool object cannot be removed if there are still VirtualMachineNetworkConfig objects associated with it.)
 Users can remove it directly without removing the VM network.
 In that case, the VM network becomes a purely L2 network, just like we used to see.

 ### API changes